Barbecue Smoked Pulled Pork recipe - Carolina Style

 Place an disposable aluminum pan filled with water under the grill.

 If using a gas grill preheat the grill to high and add the smoker box or smoking pouches.
-When they begin to smoke, reduce the heat to 225F and place the pork fat side up on the grill over the pan of water.

 Ensure you have the probe of a remote temperature monitor inserted to the middle of the pork roast but not touching the bone.